guardian/janus-app/README.md

 Updates can be published using `sbt`.

-    sbt release
+    sbt "project configTools" release

 **NOTE:** It isn't possible for the sbt release plugin to push updates to master because this app's Git repository is locked-down.
 After performing the release you should raise a PR to share the updated version number.
-The commits for this change will exist locally.
+The commits for this change will exist locally;
+checkout a new branch, then push both the branch and relevant tags:

+    git checkout -b <BRANCH NAME>
+    git push origin <BRANCH NAME> --follow-tags